Medical Student Rotations

 Applications for an acting internship rotation in the Wake Forest University Department of Orthopaedic Surgery are accepted via VSAS (Visiting Student Application System).

-Applications will be accepted beginning March 1, 2012.
+Applications will be accepted according to the dates in VSAS.
 Applications must be submitted 60 days prior to requested rotation, and per university policy, all visiting students must rotate on Wake Forest Medical School's block dates.

 For more information regarding our acting internship, please contact: